 Magnetic properties of metals indicate how easily a metal can be magnetite and how it can retain the magnetic properties.
 The following are the key magnetic properties of metals.

 Permeability is the properties of metals by virtue of which you can magnetite a metal.
 High permeability means you can easily magnetite that metal.
 Usually, hard metals have low permeability and tough to magnetite.
 Soft metals have high permeability and easy to magnetite.

 The coercive force also called magnetic coercivity is the measure of the ability of a metal to withstand a magnetic force without getting demagnetize.

 When a metal is subjected to gradually increasing magnetic forces, the intensity of magnetization also get increases proportionally but with a lag.
 What that means is that, if you reduce the magnetic force to zero, the intensity of magnetization does not come down to zero.
 To make zero intensity of magnetization, you need to apply some reverse magnetic forces.
 This phenomenon is called hysteresis.

-Properties of metals has a great impact on how it may perform in real life scenario.
-The properties of metals vastly depends on the composition and this can be altered by converting it to alloys or doing some heat treatment process.
+Properties of metals have a great impact on how it may perform in a real-life scenario.
+The properties of metals vastly depend on the composition and this can be altered by converting it to alloys or doing some heat-treatment process.